Preparing for WWU

 3. Check your MyWestern E-mail Account

 Recognizing the expanding reliance on electronic communication, WWU has determined that e-mail will be one of the University’s official means of communication.
 E-mail correspondence will be sent to students’ WWU e-mail addresses, so be sure to review your WWU email account for future important announcements.
-See POL-U7100.02 — Using E-mail Accounts for Official Correspondence with Students.
+See University Academic Policies on E-Mail as Official Means of Communication.

 4. Make a reservation to attend Advising & Orientation